ron-arbo/cs326-final-omega/README.md

 Searching Functionality: Ron
 Minor Index.html layout changes: Ron
 Hyperlink projectName in index.html to appropriate project description: Aryan
 Hyperlink lastName in index.html to appropriate profile page: Ron, but largely based off Aryan's work
+Feedback section: Aryan

 Things that need to be done:
 * Finish above HTML connections with DB (Try to change the need for input for delete, update)